Crab and Cream Cheese Crescent Rolls are a super easy appetizer!

 Crab & Cream Cheese Filled Crescent Rolls

-Pin it to your APPETIZER BOARD to save it for later!
+PIN IT to your APPETIZERS board to SAVE it for later!

 How to Make Crab Stuffed Crescent Rolls

-Also known as ‘crab rangoon’, making this creamy appetizer is a simple process.
-While the oven is preheating, start prepping your dough and mixing your filing, then pop in the oven to bake!
+Also known as crab rangoon, making this creamy appetizer is a simple process.
+While the oven is preheating, start prepping your dough and mixing your filing, then pop it in the oven to bake!

 - Cut: Roll out the crescent rolls and pinch the pre-cut seams closed.
-Creating one large piece of dough and cut into 24 equal squares.
+Create one large piece of dough and cut it into 24 equal squares.

 - Combine: In a bowl, mix the filling and evenly portion on each square.
 Twist opposite edges together and pinch each Rangoon closed.

-- Cook: Place on a greased cookie sheet and until golden brown.
+- Cook: Place on a greased cookie sheet until golden brown.

 If making in advance, keep the filling chilled until you are ready to assemble.
-If you cooking them in advance, allow to cool, mist with cold water and reheat in a toaster oven or microwave and they will look and taste freshly made!
+If you cook them in advance, allow them to cool, mist with cold water, and reheat in a toaster oven or microwave and they will look and taste freshly made!

 What Should I Serve These With?

 Anything and all things Asian-fusion inspired!
-Chinese Shrimp Toast, Chicken Lettuce Wraps Recipe, Shrimp Dip, even crunchy fortune cookies make an awesome display of appetizers to pass around or help yourself to!
+Chinese shrimp toast, chicken lettuce wraps, shrimp dip, or even crunchy fortune cookies make an awesome display of appetizers to pass around or help yourself to!

 How Long Do They Last?
 I think you mean will they last!
 But don’t worry if they haven’t been gobbled up right away, cream cheese and crab stuffed crescent rolls will keep in the fridge for another day or two.
 Eventually, they’ll soften up.
 Just reheat in the microwave or a toaster oven to crisp them up a bit!